kyle-pena-nlp/swagger-mcp/README.md

                       |___/ |___/
 ```

-Automatically convert any Swagger/OpenAPI specification into an MCP server for use with Windsurf, Cursor, or other AI tools.
+Automatically convert any Swagger/OpenAPI specification into an MCP server for use with Windsurf, Cursor, or other tools.

 ## Quickstart